 For field managers, virtual events provide incredible tracking and analytics.
 You can not only track who completed the training, but gain insight into how effective it was.

 Virtual value add: Now that reps will be engaging with content at their own pace, consider creating sessions for advanced skills and product knowledge that might have seemed like “too much” for the SKO in the past.

 Remote selling is not easy and some of your team have likely adapted to it more quickly than others.
-This makes the collaboration piece of your SKO even more important than usual.
+For this reason alone, the collaboration piece of your SKO is more important than ever.
 Traditional sales training activities like role plays and quiz games translate well to digital, but you can also get creative.
 Try a speed “dating” activity where pairs share something they’re proud of from 2020 or an open-mic style competition for the best pitch.
-Give top performers space to share successful stories or win stories—then edit them into a motivational “highlights reel” for future viewing.
+Give top performers space to share successful stories or win stories, then edit them into a motivational “highlights reel” for future viewing.
 You can even set up an online mentorship program that kicks off at the SKO and continues throughout the year.

 Help reps get psyched for these opportunities and drive engagement by integrating virtual SKO content in your sales LMS prior and after the event.